 Right, got that out of the way...

 Well, first you need the ear pierced.
-Just a standard ear piercing. then you need to wait.
+Just a standard ear piercing, not close to the edge of the lobe, then you need to wait.
 Generally its best to wait at least 2 months before you stretch, some people think you should wait even longer.
 Anyway, once you have a fully healed standard earring piercing, then you can start to stretch it.

 The best way to stretch your ears is patiently and gently.

-I prefer to stretch up very slowly, moving an expander further in, gently stretching the hole, over a period of a few days... an expander, also called a taper or stretcher is what you need for this.
-An expander is just that, a shape that expands the hole as you push it into the ear.
+You must stretch up very slowly, moving a taper further in, gently stretching the hole, over a period of days...
+A taper or stretcher is a shape that gently expands the hole as you push it into the ear.
 What shape is up to you.
+Some people prefer straight tapers, others circular or spiral tapers.
 We have lots to choose from.

-If you are just starting to stretch from a fully healed standard ear piercing hole, then start with a 1.6 or 2mm expander or crescent.
-Push it in as far as it will easily go, then give it another twist and push, then stop.
+If you are just starting to stretch from a fully healed standard ear piercing hole, then start with a 1.6 or 2mm taper.
+Push it in as far as it will easily go, then give it another slight twist and push, then stop.
 It should feel uncomfortable but not really painful.
-It shouldnt really 'hurt' , it definately shouldnt bleed, there should just be a warm glow in the lobe, very slightly painful.
+It shouldnt really 'hurt' , it definately shouldnt bleed, there should just be a warm glow in the lobe.
 Go slowly.
 You risk a 'blow out' (see below) if you try and stretch too quick.
-This causes permanent damage to your lobe.
+This can cause permanent damage to your lobe.